 Resources to help include:

 - Managing Risk - professionals are available to assist with managing marketing risk.

 Marketing plan decisions can help guide other decision in the pork production process.
-The final return-on-investment or enterprise breakeven analysis can guide the type of production decision.
+The final return on investment or enterprise breakeven analysis can guide the type of production decision.
 Using average cost of production is risky, because of the wide variation in production costs between operations.
 Developing an individual breakeven analysis that is unique to the operation is important.
-Niche market operations typically have a set price or margin contract, but would still have cost of production, performance standards and health risks to consider.
-Niche market floor premiums and/or price floors are also typically needed to mitigate these unique operating risks.
+Niche market operations typically have a set price or margin contract, but would still have cost of production, performance standards, and health risks to consider.
+Niche market floor premiums or price floors are also typically needed to mitigate these unique operating risks.

 Knowing production costs is vital to developing a marketing plan.
 Livestock Enterprise Budgets for Iowa is a resource for a producer to complete a needed breakeven analysis and inform decision-making.
 Estimated monthly returns ($/head) for farrow-to-finish Iowa operations can provide averages to compare with an enterprise budget.
 Actual historical hog prices can help in assessing potential returns.

 Once you know your costs and you have a plan for marketing, you are ready to manage risk.
 The next step is understanding the available tools, and deciding which tool to use.
-For example, depending on the situation, a producer can choose among price contracts (vs. open market), hedges, options, price insurance, etc.
+For example, depending on the situation, a producer can choose among price contracts (vs. open market), hedges, options, or price insurance.